Actual exchange rates (AER)

 Net cash remitted by business units

-Net cash amounts remitted by businesses are included in the holding company cash flow, which is disclosed in detail in note I(iv) of the Additional financial information.
-This comprises dividends and other transfers from businesses, net of capital injections, that are reflective of earnings and capital generation.
+Net cash amounts remitted by businesses are included in the holding company cash flow, which comprises dividends and other transfers from businesses, net of capital injections, that are reflective of earnings and capital generation.

 Net Group operating free surplus generated